pyxu-org/pyxu/doc/index.rst

     <h3 style="margin-top: 0; font-weight: bold; text-align: left; ">Modular Computational Imaging in Python</h3>
     <p>
     <b> Pyxu </b> (pronounced [piksu], formerly known as Pycsou) is an open-source software framework for Python
-    allowing scientists at any level to quickly prototype/deploy <em> hardware accelerated and distributed </em> computational imaging pipelines at scale.
+    allowing scientists at any level to quickly prototype/deploy <em> hardware-accelerated and distributed </em> computational imaging pipelines at scale.
     <br>
-    Thanks to its hardware-agnostic <b>microservice architecture </b> and its tight integration with the PyData ecosystem, Pyxu supports a wide range of imaging applications, scales and compute architectures.
+    Thanks to its hardware-agnostic <b>microservice architecture </b> and its tight integration with the PyData ecosystem, Pyxu supports a wide range of imaging applications, scales, and compute architectures.
     </p>

     <div class="homepage-button-container">